rexresearch

 One can apply the aqueous dispersion onto a substrate by

 drop-casting.
-Other methods include, but are not limited to, spin
+Other methods include, but are not limited to,

-coating, and electrospinning.
-Once an aqueous dispersion has been
+roll-to-roll coating, and electrospinning.
+Once an aqueous

-phase segregation.
-As a result, a nanosegregant forms on top of
+insoluble polymer undergo phase segregation.
+As a result, a

-the substrate and a conductive non-nanosegregant film forms on top
+non-nanosegregant film forms on top of the nanosegregant.
+The

-of the nanosegregant.
-The conductive film can be washed away to
+conductive film can be washed away to expose the nanosegregant.

-expose the nanosegregant.
-Due to the intermolecular
+Due to the intermolecular reorganization, the nanosegregant

-reorganization, the nanosegregant adheres strongly to the
+adheres strongly to the substrate surface.

-It has been found that nanosegregants formed on various substrates
+It has been found that nanosegregants formed on various

-other common solvents.
+in water or other common solvents.

-The phase segregation is driven by the different water affinity of
+The phase segregation is driven by the different water affinity

-energy of the whole system.
+Gibbs free energy of the whole system.

 The nanosegregant thus formed, not soluble in water, has a